-A 15 hour work week and open borders are harder to envision, although not impossible.
+A 15-hour work week and open borders are harder to envision, although not impossible.
 As I said before, I think a move to a 4-day workweek is possible, and maybe the hours will slowly decrease from thereon.

-Open borders is the idea that will be the hardest to implement and convince people of the benefit.
+Open borders are the idea that will be the hardest to implement and convince people of the benefit.
 Brexit and the rise of Trump are examples of this, as people voted to ‘take back control’ and erect stronger borders.

 I think a more likely possibility is the emergence of blocs where you can move freely.
 We see this already with the European Union, and Mercosur, the South American trading bloc, is moving in this direction too.

 Whether you think Bregman’s ideas are visionary or unachievable, there’s no doubt his book is a fascinating read that will make you think and question what’s possible in the future.

 Who should read Utopia For Realists?

 If you’re a progressive, this is a book you will love.
 Liberals come under fire, as do conservatives, so although I think you should read the book, you may not agree with everything in it!

 If you’re interested in politics and what The Future of Humanity might look like in this arena, Utopia For Realists is worth reading.

 The ideas presented in the book are radical, but all new ideas were radical at some point.
 Anyone that considers themselves radical, will enjoy the book.